 1) First we need to make a quilt sandwich – backing, wadding and quilt top.
 As you sew through your quilt sandwich, your backing and wadding are pulled in slightly, which is why you need these two pieces to be slightly larger than your quilt top.
-An extra 2” all the way round is ideal, but 1” as here will suffice.
+An extra 2” all the way round is ideal.

 So for the Beginner's Quilt, you will need 1.15m (45”) of backing fabric – you may notice by now that most quilting fabrics are only 44” wide at the most.
 Now, you could go and buy a wider fabric, many dressmaking cottons come in 54” or 60” widths, you could opt for a 60” calico, or even an extra wide quilt backing which tend to come in 108” widths.

 Or you could do as I do, and piece a backing.
 In the Beginner's Quilt, I have used the same white fabric I used for the border which was actually only 42” wide, and added a 6” panel of other fabrics to make up the width.
 Here is a little plan of how I worked out the piecing for the back…

 2) Once you have pressed both the backing and your quilt top, and cut the wadding to size, again 45” x 45”, you need to prepare your quilt sandwich.
 For more on the different types of waddings, click here - in this quilt, I used my favourite, an 80/20 blend.

 To help us try and get everything centred on top of each other, fold the backing in half lengthwise and place a pin at both midway points on the borders, then fold widthwise and place two pins in the other borders.
 Do the same for the quilt top